Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Simulations

 \subsection{Certifying}

-First, we assess the validity of the asymptotic predictions from Theorems \ref{theoEL} and \ref{theoEEL} in finite samples.
-This evaluation is based on three metrics: coverage probability, computational speed, and confidence region length.
+In this section, we validate Theorem~\ref{theoEL} and \ref{theoEEL}, and the corresponding confidence interval (\ref{ci-EL}) and (\ref{ci-eel}).
+The evaluation is based on three metrics: distribution matching, coverage probability and computational speed.
 We performed 2,000 replications for all simulation studies.
 We compare our proposed methods with the bootstrap approach presented in Algorithm 1 of \cite{CherianCandes2024}.
-The results are presented in Tables~\ref{tab-CP-model1-0.95} to \ref{tab-AL-model2-0.95}.